Want to find out about your family history? The PMI is packed with resources for everyone from beginners to advanced genealogists.

 Where to Start?

 An excellent place to start is with our extensive collection of guides on how to undertake family history research, everything from using ancestry.com to how to use shipping records.
-You can find a sample of our holdings here.

 If you’re looking for inspiration, we also hold a number of published family histories, these can be found at Call No. 929.2.